Ventura County Things To Do

 San Buenaventura Mission

-If you’re into history, be sure to visit this mission that was founded by in 1749, with the goal to convert the native Chumash people to Catholicism, and the Spanish way of life.
+If you’re into history, be sure to visit this mission that was founded by in 1749, to convert the native Chumash people to Catholicism, and the Spanish way of life.
 Located right in downtown Ventura, it has a rich and turbulent historic past, which includes the mission being burned to the ground and rebuilt in 1809, hit with earthquakes and even threatened by pirates.
 Well-worth a visit to its beautiful gardens and interesting museum.